alex-montano/pdf_to_img/README.md

 # pdf_to_img
-Convert PDF files into images.
+Script to convert PDF files into images.

 ## Installations
 ```bash